The policy ensures allocations meet the following regulatory requirements:

 Late applications received for centres that have a waiting list will be prioritised after initial applications have been prioritised, following the criteria of access.

 Change of Preference

-Change of Preference Forms are available by contacting the Central Enrolment Officer.
-They are only valid after being date stamped at the Council Office and if an original enrolment has been submitted at the Council.
-Change of Preference forms submitted after July 31 are considered under the same conditions as late enrolments.
+Change of Preference Forms are available by contacting the Central Registration Officer.
+They are only valid after being date stamped at the Council Office and if an original registration has been submitted at the Council.
+Change of Preference forms submitted after 31 August are considered under the same conditions as late registrations.

 Parents/guardians need to check with their preferred kindergarten as to whether a funded program is being offered for the year their child will attend.

-At the time of writing, the kindergartens listed on the Kindergarten Enrolment Form all comply with the Children’s Services National Quality Framework Education and Care Services National Law Act 2010, Education and Care Services National Regulations 2011 and are eligible for the Department of Education and Training Kindergarten Certificate and funding.
+At the time of printing, the kindergartens listed all comply with the Children’s Services National Quality Framework and are eligible for the Department of Education and Training Kindergarten Certificate and funding.